post-digitalist/BeginnersGuidetoUBICoin/content/4PROOFOFHUMANITY.md

 This network of trust between non-duplicated and non-automated identities is the base of a transparent and democratic system.

-In this sense, each user with a VOTE token may discuss the operation of a DAO or the frequency of issuance of $UBI
+In this sense, each user with a VOTE token may discuss the operation of a DAO or the frequency of issuance of $UBI.